streamingfast/substreams/docs/new/consume/stream/go.md

 1. Equivalent to the `network` parameter of the CLI.
 Specify the network to use for params and initialBlocks, overriding the `network`` field in the Substreams package.
 2. The output type emitted by the module.
 3. The range block to execute. `:` means from the start of the chain up to the latest block.
+The stream will run forever tracking the head of the chain.

 The `ReadManifestAndModuleAndBlockRange` will generate several Go structs collected in their corresponding variables (`pkg`, `outputModule`...), which will be used to initialize the sink: